Kagoshima Castle

 How do I get to Kagoshima Castle?

 The nearest station is Kagoshima-Chuo Station (JR Kyushu Shinkansen / various JR lines).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 Kagoshima City Tram (streetcar) stops at Shiyakusho-mae, about 5 minutes' walk from the castle.
 City loop bus also stops nearby.
-Parking: Paid parking available near the castle grounds.
-Accessible with a JR Pass.

 How much does Kagoshima Castle cost to enter?